 - 3.1 The curriculum that is followed at Copthorne Prep School is a programme of study that has been designed to include material from the PSHE Association, SEAL and BBC Active resources.
-Other resources such as Jigsaw are also currently being looked at by a cross-school working group that includes (DSL, Head of Pre- Prep & Head of RS/PSHE). - 3.2 The schemes of work take in account the age, needs and feelings of the child and are age appropriate and reflect the cohort of children we have at Copthorne Prep.
+Jigsaw is widely used from Pre-prep through to Year 4.
+In Year 5 & 6 Jigsaw is also used together with other age-appropriate resources. - 3.2 The schemes of work take in account the age, needs and feelings of the child and are age appropriate and reflect the cohort of children we have at Copthorne Prep.